 Step 3: Submit a transaction to a rippled server.
-If the transaction is properly formed, the server provisionally applies the transaction to its current version of the ledger and relays the transaction to other members of the peer-to-peer network.
+If the transaction is properly formed, the server provisionally applies the transaction to its current ledger version.
+It relays the transaction to other members of the peer-to-peer network.

 Step 4: The consensus process determines which provisional transactions get included in the next validated ledger.

 Step 5: The rippled servers apply those transactions to the previous ledger in canonical order and share their results.